Polyfrost/Hytils-Reborn/README.md

 *Note that while you can launch the game from the Terminal, you cannot login, so playing on Hypixel in the development environment is impossible.*

-As with many GitHub projects, Hytilities Reborn is rather simple to set up in the Terminal.
+As with many GitHub projects, Hytils Reborn is rather simple to set up in the Terminal.

 Click the green code button.